-Governance Committee
+Governance Committee (GovC)

-The Governance Committee comprises four Council members and one external member.
-The role of the Governance Committee is to support Council in meeting legal and statutory requirements, as well as adopting good practice in governance.
+The GovC comprises four Council members and one external member.
+The role of the GovC is to support Council in meeting legal and statutory requirements, as well as adopting good practice in governance.

-The current Governance Committee was initially appointed on 20 June, 2019 comprising Deirbhile Nic Craith (Chairperson), Michael Delargey, Áine Lynch and Áine O'Sullivan.
-Dermot O'Riordan was approved by Council as an external member of the Governance Committee on 24th September 2020.
+The current GovC was initially appointed on 20 June 2019 comprising Deirbhile Nic Craith (Chairperson), Michael Delargey, Áine Lynch and Áine O'Sullivan.
+Dermot O'Riordan was approved by Council as an external member of the GovC on 24th September 2020.

-There were three meetings of the Governance Committee in 2020.
-Two of these were virtual meetings, held online due to COVID 19 restrictions.
+There were 5 meetings of the GovC in 2021 including a joint session held with the ARC on 22 November 2021.
+All of these were virtual meetings, held online due to COVID 19 restrictions.